-- 7.1 use effective and appropriate verbal and non-verbal skills to communicate with service users, carers, colleagues and others - communicate in English to the required standard for their profession (equivalent to level 7 of the International English Language Testing - 7.2 (equivalent to level 7 of the International English Language Testing System, with no element below 6.5) - 7.3 understand the characteristics and consequences of verbal and non-verbal communication and recognise how these can be affected by difference of
+7.1 use effective and appropriate verbal and non-verbal skills to communicate with service users, carers, colleagues and others communicate in English to the required standard for their profession (equivalent to level 7 of the International English Language Testing System, with no element below 6.52)

+7.3 understand the characteristics and consequences of verbal and non-verbal communication and recognise how these can be affected by difference of

-&lt;sup>2 The International English Language Testing System (IELTS) tests competence in the English language.
+2 The International English Language Testing System (IELTS) tests competence in the English language.
 Applicants who have qualified outside of the UK, whose first language is not English and who are not applying through the Swiss Mutual Recognition Route (SMR) must provide evidence that they have reached the necessary standard.
 More information available here: Statement on English language proficiency requirements for internationally trained health and care professionals | (hcpc-uk.org)

-any kind including, but not limited to, protected characteristics , intersectional experiences and cultural differences 7.4 work with service users and / or their carers to facilitate the service user's preferred role in decision-making, and provide service users and carers with the information they may need where appropriate 7.5 modify their own means of communication to address the individual communication needs and preferences of service users and carers, and remove any barriers to communication where possible 7.6 understand the need to support the communication needs of service users and carers, such as through the use of an appropriate interpreter 7.7 use information, communication and digital technologies appropriate to their practice 7.8 understand the need to provide service users or people acting on their behalf with the information necessary in accessible formats to enable them to make informed decisions 7.9 understand the need to empower service users to manage their foot health and related issues and recognise the need to provide advice to the service user on self-treatment where appropriate
+any kind including, but not limited to, protected characteristics 3 , intersectional experiences and cultural differences 7.4 work with service users and / or their carers to facilitate the service user's preferred role in decision-making, and provide service users and carers with the information they may need where appropriate 7.5 modify their own means of communication to address the individual communication needs and preferences of service users and carers, and remove any barriers to communication where possible 7.6 understand the need to support the communication needs of service users and carers, such as through the use of an appropriate interpreter 7.7 use information, communication and digital technologies appropriate to their practice 7.8 understand the need to provide service users or people acting on their behalf with the information necessary in accessible formats to enable them to make informed decisions 7.9 communicate the outcome of problem solving and research and developmental activities 7.10 summarise and present complex scientific ideas in an appropriate form

-8 work appropriately with others 8.1 work in partnership with service users, carers, colleagues and others 8.2 recognise the principles and practices of other health and care professionals and systems and how they interact with their profession 8.3 understand the need to build and sustain professional relationships as both an autonomous practitioner and collaboratively as a member of a team 8.4 contribute effectively to work undertaken as part of a multi-disciplinary team 8.5 identify anxiety and stress in service users, carers and colleagues, adapting their practice and providing support where appropriate 8.6 understand the qualities, behaviours and benefits of leadership 8.7 recognise that leadership is a skill all professionals can demonstrate 8.8 identify their own leadership qualities, behaviours and approaches, taking into account the importance of equality, diversity and inclusion 8.9 demonstrate leadership behaviours appropriate to their practice 8.10 act as a role model for others 8.11 promote and engage in the learning of others understand the need to engage service users and carers in planning and evaluating diagnostics, and therapeutic interventions to meet their needs and goals
+8 work appropriately with others

+- 8.1 work in partnership with service users, carers, colleagues and others - 8.2 recognise the principles and practices of other health and care professionals and systems and how they interact with their profession - 8.3 understand the need to build and sustain professional relationships as both an autonomous practitioner and collaboratively as a member of a team - 8.4 contribute effectively to work undertaken as part of a multi-disciplinary team - 8.5 identify anxiety and stress in service users, carers and colleagues, - adapting their practice and providing support where appropriate - 8.6 understand the qualities, behaviours and benefits of leadership - 8.7 recognise that leadership is a skill all professionals can demonstrate - 8.8 identify their own leadership qualities, behaviours and approaches, taking into account the importance of equality, diversity and inclusion - 8.9 demonstrate leadership behaviours appropriate to their practice - 8.10 act as a role model for others - 8.11 promote and engage in the learning of others understand the need to engage service users and carers in planning and

-&lt;sup>3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.